-Securities offered 9,802,935 common shares issuable upon exercise of the December 2017 Warrants issued on

-December 27, 2017 and January 22, 2018.
+Securities offered 9,802,935 common shares issuable upon exercise of the December 2017 Warrants issued on December 27, 2017 and January 22, 2018.
 Exercise price The December 2017 Warrants have an exercise price of US\$1.26 per share.

-Term of warrantsThe December 2017 Warrants are exercisable at any time on or before December 27, 2022.
+Term of warrants The December 2017 Warrants are exercisable at any time on or before December 27, 2022.
 Use of proceeds If all of the December 2017 Warrants are exercised in full and the exercise price therefor is paid in cash, we will receive approximately US\$12.4 million in proceeds.
 We intend to use the net proceeds to fund our TRILOGY Phase 3 program, to advance partnering discussions around the world and for working capital and general corporate purposes.
-See "Use of those otherwise incorporated by reference into this prospectus for a discussion of material risks that prospective purchasers of our securities should consider.
+See "Use of Proceeds."
+Risk factors You should read the description of risks described in "Risk Factors" of this prospectus and those otherwise incorporated by reference into this prospectus for a discussion of material risks that prospective purchasers of our securities should consider.
+NASDAQ and TSXV ticker symbol ACST